aderaaij/shopify-barebone-theme/readme.md

 ## Build file/folder structure

-When you build the app by running `gulp` it will distribute your files to the following Shopify compatible file/folder structure
+When you build the app by running `gulp` it will distribute your files into the build folder with the following Shopify compatible file/folder structure:

 ```
 .